-Pursuant to an engagement agreement, we retained Solebury Capital LLC, or Solebury, a Financial Industry Regulatory Authority, or FINRA, member, to provide certain financial consulting services (which do not include underwriting services) in connection with this offering.
+Pursuant to an engagement agreement, we retained Solebury Capital LLC, or Solebury, a FINRA member, to provide certain financial consulting services (which do not include underwriting services) in connection with this offering.
 We agreed to pay Solebury, only upon successful completion of this offering, a fee of \$800,000 and, at our sole discretion, an additional potential incentive fee of \$400,000.
 In determining whether we elect to award any or all of the incentive fee, we will consider the level of, and our satisfaction with, the services provided by Solebury throughout the initial public offering process.
 We also agreed to reimburse Solebury for reasonable and documented out-of-pocket expenses up to a maximum of \$25,000 and have provided indemnification of Solebury pursuant to the engagement agreement.
 Solebury's services include advice with respect to selection of underwriters for this offering, deal structuring, fee and economics recommendations, distribution strategy recommendations and preparation of presentation materials.
 Solebury is not acting as an underwriter and has no contact with any public or institutional investor on behalf of us or the underwriters.
 In addition, Solebury will not underwrite or purchase any of our common stock in this offering or otherwise participate in any such undertaking.

 The expenses of the offering, including expenses incurred by the selling stockholders but not including the underwriting discount, are estimated at \$ million and are payable by us.
-The underwriters have agreed to reimburse us for certain expenses in connection with this offering.